-All the required items you’ll need each day will be in your medium-sized daypack (about 30L) containing items needed while hiking.
-Typically, this means extra layers of clothing, snacks, and personal usage items such as sunscreen.
+All the required items you’ll need each day will be in your medium-sized daypack (about 30L).
+Typically, this means extra layers of clothing, snacks, and personal use items such as sunscreen.
 The daypack will normally weigh 10 to 20 pounds.
 Your porters will carry all of your other gear in a duffel bag, limited to 33 pounds, between campsites.
 You will be responsible for packing your daypack and duffel bag every day.

 Our climbs are limited to a maximum of 12 clients, and on average, there will be three staff members per client on a trip (i.e., a group of 12 clients will have the support of 36-40 staff).
-This high ratio of staff to clients ensures that you will be well cared for.
+WE have a ratio of 1 guide to 2 clients.
+Our Mountain Staff will take good care of you.
 Therefore you can enjoy the hikes while we do the hard work to make your experience as pleasant as possible.

 What is the Daily Schedule on the Mountain?

 The day begins with a friendly wake up “call” from your waiter at about 6:30 AM.
 A pan of warm water with soap is provided for washing your hands and face.
 Hot drinks are available inside the dining tent or delivered to you inside your tent.
-Shortly thereafter, breakfast is served.
-You should assemble your gear and get dressed for the hike before you eat breakfast because the porters will break down your tent while you are eating.
+Followed by breakfast.
+Porters will pack up your tent and belongs while you eat.
+So once you get up, dress and pack quickly.
 At this time you also fill up your water bottles and bladders.
 Our guides will take conduct health checks before you begin hiking, around 8:00 AM.

 You will notice that the guides set a deliberately slow pace (“pole pole”, or “slowly, slowly”) in order to give clients adequate time to adapt to the thinning air.
 Approximately every hour, we will take a rest break to eat some snacks, drink water and adjust your clothing if necessary.
 Our guides will continuously monitor your performance to assess the effect of the altitude, energy expended and everything else that may affect you.
 Normally, you are on the trail until midafternoon, including a longer lunch stop.

 The daily hikes are not very strenuous.
 For the most part, the trails are very steady and safe.
 We walk on established routes at an easy pace and take several breaks.
 This light schedule is intentional, as it is the best way to gradually adapt to the altitude.
-Note that no technical skills are required at any point.
+This requires no technical skills.
 There are only very short sections that have exposure (drop-offs), but the risk of falling during the entire journey is almost zero.
-Our guides will help you pick the best path if and when difficult sections are encountered.
-There is no chance of getting lost or left behind as the guides will accompany you the entire way to prevent you from getting lost.
+Our guides will direct you through difficult sections.
+Guides will accompany you the entire way to prevent you from getting lost.

 While you are hiking, the porters move ahead of the trekking party in order to set up camp, prepare food and collect water so that everything is ready when the group arrives.
-Snacks are served shortly after you reach camp.
+We will serve you snacks.
 Then, before dinner, a pan of water is again provided for clean up.
 After dinner, our guides will enter the dining tent to conduct another round of health checks.
 It is important to communicate any symptoms of altitude sickness if you have them so that the guides can decide how to best treat you.
 To end the evening, the lead guide will explain the itinerary for the following day.
 Most people retire at about 9:00 PM.